-Protest and other forms of 'uninvited' contestations of particular innovations are also seen in a constructive light by more farsighted bodies, and valued for their contribution to bringing marginalized issues to the fore, and expanding the ways in which society shapes innovation (Rip 1986).
+Protest and other forms of 'uninvited' contestations of particular innovations are also seen in a constructive light by more farsighted bodies, and valued for their contribution to bringing marginalised issues to the fore, and expanding the ways in which society shapes innovation (Rip 1986; Hess 2007; Jamison 2003).
 An example of a current institutional conflict is that between open and closed (commons-based and proprietary) approaches to knowledge.
 International legal regimes have been developed over many years to protect intellectual property.
 But the wider social benefits of these structures are ambiguous.
 Such institutions increasingly jar with an emerging culture that views knowledge as a commons that should be open to all.
-In contrast with the proprietary view (which sees profitable and exclusive rights to knowledge as a spur to innovation), the commons-based view sees openness as beneficial to wider involvement and greater sharing in knowledge production processes - and sees this as leading to more and better knowledge.
-Many grassroots innovation activists (though not all), are inclined towards commons-based approaches (Smith et al. 2016).7
+In contrast with the proprietary view (which sees profitable and exclusive rights to knowledge as a spur to innovation), the commons-based view sees openness as beneficial to wider involvement and greater sharing in knowledge production processes - and sees this as leading to more and better knowledge (Benkler 2016; Kostakis and Bauwens 2015).
+Many grassroots innovation activists (though not all), are inclined towards commons-based approaches (Smith et al. 2016).8